gerbera/gerbera/doc/config-import.rst

 * Optional
 * Default: ``${prefix}/share/gerbera/js/common.js``, **where ${prefix} is your installation prefix directory.**
+* Deprecated: Think about migrating your configuration to use :ref:`import-function`.

 Points to the so called common script - it is a shared library of js helper functions.
 For more details read :ref:`scripting <scripting>`